 School districts receive general education revenue pension adjustment revenue to compensate for some past legislative changes to the employer contribution rates to the public employee retirement systems- Public Employee Retirement Association (PERA) for nonlicensed staff and Teacher Retirement Association (TRA) for licensed teachers.
 There are two parts to this revenue: (1) a fixed amount based on past contribution rate changes; and (2) beginning in fiscal year 2019, an amount equal to the TRA employer contribution rate increases approved by the 2018 Legislature.
 The amount equals the difference between the rate for the current year and the rate for fiscal year 2018, times the district's covered payroll for the previous fiscal year.
+This increase is phased in over six years as the employer contribution increases by the same percentage.

 Employer TRA contribution rate increases are .21 percent for each of the next six years until the TRA employer contribution rate reaches 8.75 percent of covered payroll.
-See page 115 for additional information on Minnesota's teacher retirement system.
+See page 117 for additional information on Minnesota's teacher retirement system.